How to Make Friendship Bracelets with Beads — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 2Experiment with different bead sizes and colors to create unique patterns.
-Larger beads can be added after a few rows of knots.
+• 2Experiment with different bead sizes and colors to create unique patterns and textures.
+Larger beads can be added after a few rows of knots, or you can create entire sections dedicated to larger beads.
+Mixing matte and shiny beads can also add visual depth.

 Related Activities You Might Enjoy